kubernetes/kubernetes/staging/src/k8s.io/sample-apiserver/README.md

 Instead of trusting the aggregator inside kube-apiserver, the described setup uses local client certificate based X.509 authentication and authorization.
 This means that the client certificate is trusted by a CA and the passed certificate contains the group membership to the `system:masters` group.
-As we disable delegated authorization with `--authorization-skip-lookup`, only this superuser group is authorized.
+As we disable delegated authorization with `--authentication-skip-lookup`, only this superuser group is authorized.

 1. First we need a CA to later sign the client certificate: